d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   key bindings for these (although you can, of course!), just a key binding for `embark-act'.

-  Reverting an Embark Collect or Embark Export buffer has slightly unusual behavior if the buffer was obtained by running `embark-collect' or `embark-export' from within a minibuffer completion session.
-In that case reverting just restarts the completion session, that is, the command that opened the minibuffer is run again and the minibuffer contents restored.
+  In Embark Collect or Embark Export buffers that were obtained by running `embark-collect' or `embark-export' from within a minibuffer completion session, `g' is bound to a command that restarts the completion session, that is, the command that opened the minibuffer is run again and the minibuffer contents restored.
 You can then interact normally with the command, perhaps editing the minibuffer contents,